GMAT Question Bank | Number Properties DS Q28

 In data sufficiency problems that ask for the value of a quantity, the data given in the statement are sufficient only when it is possible to determine exactly one numerical value for the quantity.

-Question 28: Is ab positive?
+Question 28: Is ab negative?

 What kind of an answer will the question fetch?